lmarston12/Zillow_Home_Value_Prediction/README.md

 #### Model evaluation
 I evaluated the model using the `naive median prediction method` and resulted in a Mean Absolute Error of 0.0699.
 This naive forecast involves using the previous observation directly as the forecast without any change.

 When evaluating using the actual model, I got a Mean Absolute Error of 0.692.
+Because the MAE went down, this means that the model does have predictive power.
+THIS IS A GOOD SIGN.
+* Note that the MAE does not decrease by that much, but that is because I am trying to predict residuals of an existing model

 #### Plot model results

 ##### Actuals vs. Predictions

 ![](images/actualsVprediction.png)

 This plot shows exactly where the lack of predictive power is come from - The model is predicting every really close to the average or median (probably median given the choice of loss function) instead of making more useful predictions.
+Notice that we are predicting everything about zero.
+This is not a great sign and speaks to why do not see a huge difference in the error between predicting the median and the model predictions.

+This is one place where I would be able to show some of the value of the model if I worked for Zillow and knew more about the business model I could know how much the reduction of error nets the company $X amount in revenue.

 ##### Distribution of Actuals and Predictions